ark-lang/ark/docs/REFERENCE.md

 ### Calling C Functions
 You can use the function prototypes showcased above to call c functions.
 Say we wanted to use the `printf` function in `stdio`, we create a prototype for it.
 Note that the printf is a variadic function, i.e. it can take an unspecified amount of arguments.
-This is denoted with an ellipses in C, and in Alloy, an underscore.
+This is denoted with an ellipses in C, and in Ark, an underscore.
 Note that this is mostly for backwards compatibility with C code, and we don't suggest you use it in your code generally.
 Once you've created the prototype, it is called like any other function.

-Here's an example of printf in Alloy:
+Here's an example of printf in Ark:

 	// main.aly
 	func printf(format: str, _): int;